Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/base_claude_SDK/structured_output_claude_zai.md

 SDK helpers (Pydantic, Zod, `parse()`) only work with JSON outputs (`output_format`).

-These helpers transform and validate Claude's output to you.
-Strict tool use validates Claude's input to your tools, which use the existing `input_schema` field in tool definitions.
+These helpers transform and validate MiniMax-M2's output to you.
+Strict tool use validates MiniMax-M2's input to your tools, which use the existing `input_schema` field in tool definitions.

 For strict tool use, define your `input_schema` directly in the tool definition with `strict: true`.
 </Note>